 - A Game of Thrones Roleplaying Game, created by the defunct Guardians of Order company and published by White Wolf in 2005, is a roleplaying game using the d20 and the TriStat dX rules systems.
 The game consists of a single large, full-color rulebook featuring information on role-playing in the Seven Kingdoms and also background information to the series not found in the novels, including a detailed map of the Seven Kingdoms.
 The game was very well-received and was nominated for several awards, but this was not enough to save its parent company from closure in July 2006.

 - Blood of Dragons is an online, text-based RPG MUSH and the only online game specifically authorized by the author.
 Blood of Dragons fully opened in 2007 and is set approximately 140 years prior to the initial series, during the reign of Daeron I and his conquest of Dorne.
-The game is maintained by the administrators of Westeros.org, who are collaborating with Martin on The World of Ice and Fire. (link)
+The game is maintained by the administrators of Westeros.org, who collaborated with Martin on The World of Ice & Fire. (link)

-- The World of Ice and Fire is a companion volume to the A Song of Ice and Fire novels.
-The book is being written by Elio Garcia and Linda Antonsson in consultation with George R. R. Martin and will be published in the USA by Bantam.
-No release date is yet set.
+- The World of Ice & Fire is a companion volume to the A Song of Ice and Fire novels.
+The book was written by Elio Garcia, Linda Antonsson, and George R. R. Martin, and was published in the USA by Bantam on October 28, 2014.

 - A World of Ice and Fire is a companion guide available as an app for iOS and Android.
 The app was written by Elio Garcia and Linda Antonsson in consultation with George R. R. Martin and was released in 2012.

 - The Art of Ice and Fire, published in 2005 by Fantasy Flight Games, contains numerous works of art inspired by the series from a variety of different artists and illustrators.
 Some of the art previously appeared in the card game or online, but most of it was new.
 A second volume was released in 2011.